Gossip Protocol

 Tell a Few, They Tell a Few...

 Gossip protocols work like rumors at a party.
-Each node periodically picks a few random peers and shares its information.
+Each round, every informed node picks a few random peers and shares its information.
 Those peers do the same.
 The information spreads exponentially without any node sending too many messages.

-Each node only talks to k peers per round (typically k=2-3).
+Each node only contacts k peers per round (a small constant, often k=1 to k=3).

-• Each node picks k random peers per round
+• Each informed node picks k random peers per round

 • Share your current state/info with those peers